 - being discredited on social networking websites

-- escalation to physical violence.
+- escalation to in-person stalking or physical violence

-- any of your telephone numbers; home, work or mobile
+- your home, work or mobile number

-- email address
+- your personal email or home address

 In order to minimise the impact of identity theft you should: